Getting Started with VDI App Actions

 Built-in action details

-The details window for built-in actions shows you only which targets you performed the action on, and if each action was successful.
+The details window for built-in actions shows you the targets you performed the action on, and if each action was successful.

 Script action details